 Advantages of IP PBX Software in Telecom Industry

-At first glance it would seem that IP PBX, which is a VoIP replacement for standard PSTN based PBX, is suitable only for business enterprises.
-However, the many inherent features of IP PBX, especially when it is hosted multi-tenant solution, makes it ideal for telecom carriers and VoIP service providers.
+At first glance, it would seem that IP PBX, which is a VoIP replacement for standard PSTN-based PBX, is suitable only for business enterprises.
+However, the many inherent features of IP PBX, especially when it is hosted multi-tenant solution, make it ideal for telecom carriers and VoIP service providers.

 It can be a top revenue generating tool.
 Telecom carriers can opt for multi-lingual multi-tenant hosted IP PBX software and offer it as a service to their business clients.
 A service provider can have hundreds of clients using his IP PBX system, each user operating in a secure channel.
 IP PBX software, it must be said, allows easy connection using an IP Phone, a desktop computer or a mobile device and enterprises will surely love this facility, especially when call costs reduce across international borders.

 WebRTC and video conferencing for additional revenue streams.
 It is easy to incorporate WebRTC into IP PBX software.
-Telecom carriers can offer audio and video conferencing features as add ons to IP PBX system.
-Business clients will love the fact that they do not need to install specialized software and their video conferencing will work on any system, even mobiles.
+Telecom carriers can offer audio and video conferencing features as add ons to the IP PBX system.
+Business clients will love the fact that they do not need to install specialized software.
+Their video conferencing will work on any system, even mobiles.

-The best thing about hosted multi-tenant IP PBX for telecom operators is that billing feature along with analytics and reporting makes it easy for them to keep track of each client as well as system performance.
+The best part of hosted multi-tenant IP PBX for telecom operators is that the billing feature with analytics and reporting.
+It is easy for them to keep track of each client as well as system performance.
 They do not need to invest heavily.
-The hosted solution is on a pay as you go model so, in effect, when they pay the service provider, they are doing so out of revenues they earn.
-Further, maintenance and upgrades are handled by the service provider.
+The hosted solution is on a pay-as-you-go model.
+So when they pay the service provider, they are doing so out of revenues they earn.
+Further, the service provider maintenance and upgrades are handled by the service provider.
 They just sit back and count money.